-An integrated, comprehensive tool to measure support needs for adults and children.

-- An improved work process to support case management services because the system: - o Identifies the level of support needed by a client; - o Indicates whether a service level assessment is needed; and - o Identifies a level of service to support the client's assessed need.

-Detailed information is gathered regarding client needs in many life domains.
-This allows CRMs to make more effective service referrals.

-Health and welfare needs identified in the assessment automatically populate the PCSP as needs that must be addressed.

-Clearer information for executive management and legislators on the overall needs of people with developmental disabilities.

-A nationally normed assessment for adults developed by the AAIDD.

-(a) Who develops the plan, who participates in the process, and the timing of the plan.

-The Person-Centered Service Plan (PCSP) is developed by the DDA CRM/ Social Service Specialist.

-Participants or contributors to this plan consist of:

-o The individual,

-o Their legal representative (if applicable),

-o Providers, and

-o Anyone else the individual would like to have participate or contribute (family, friends, etc)
+- An integrated, comprehensive tool to measure support needs for adults and children. - An improved work process to support case management services because the system: - o Identifies the level of support needed by a client; - o Indicates whether a service level assessment is needed; and - o Identifies a level of service to support the client's assessed need. - Detailed information is gathered regarding client needs in many life domains.
+This allows CRM's to make more effective service referrals. - Health and welfare needs identified in the assessment automatically populate the PCSP as needs that must be addressed. - Clearer information for executive management and legislators on the overall needs of people with developmental disabilities. - A nationally normed assessment for adults developed by the AAIDD. - (a) Who develops the plan, who participates in the process, and the timing of the plan. - The Person-Centered Service Plan (PCSP) is developed by the DDA CRM/ Social Service Specialist. - Participants or contributors to this plan consist of: - o The individual, - o Their legal representative (if applicable), - o Providers, and - o Anyone else the individual would like to have participate or contribute (family, friends, etc...) - The PCSP is completed at least once every 12 months.
+Planning for the PCSP begins 60 days in advance of the due date. - (b) The types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status.